Daniel Ricciardo’s F1 career looks doomed again – and he can have no complaints

 Of course, much of that is due to Piastri’s impressive first 18 months.
 He is the sport’s most in-form driver over the last seven races.
 Food for thought for Ricciardo, both in terms of his current troubles and the underlying feeling that it could have been him thriving in the quickest car on the grid at McLaren.
 Notably, championship contender Lando Norris was quickest in second practice on Friday.

-Perez’s uninspiring form had given the driver known colloquially as the “Honey Badger” a genuine shot at returning as Verstappen’s team-mate next year.
+Perez’s uninspiring form had given the driver known as the “Honey Badger” a genuine shot at returning as Verstappen’s teammate next year.
 Yet the opening of that door has come and gone.
-RB’s downturn in form in recent months, falling behind Williams in the battle of the backmarkers, has not helped but Ricciardo has not eeked out the maximum potential, week-in, week-out.
+RB’s downturn in form in recent months, falling behind Williams in the battle of the backmarkers, has not helped.
+But Ricciardo has not eked out the maximum potential, week in, week out.

 That’s where you’re judged – and that’s where Ricciardo has fallen short.